 And that is perhaps why they were prepared to offload the Shanghai GP3 business to someone else – namely, a local Shanghai film and photographic equipment supplier called Jiancheng Sheying.
 Or Jiancheng Photography.
 Or 剑诚摄影, if you prefer.

-I’ll cover everything about the 35mm version when I get around to the full review of it, but for now it’s interesting to note that Mr Zhang from Jiancheng talks about the 120 film in the video on that page.
+I’ve covered everything about the 35mm version in this review, but for this one it’s interesting to note that Mr Zhang from Jiancheng talks about the 120 film in the video on that page.